chriskrycho/v4.chriskrycho.com/about.txt

 Otherwise, a few words of introduction are likely in order.
-I am first of all a Christ-follower, a husband, a happy father of two little girls (one toddling around happily and the other still snuggled up cozily in her mothers womb).
+I am first of all a Christ-follower, a husband, a happy father of two little girls (one toddling around happily and the other working her way along through her first year of life, with all the craziness that entails).
 I work as a software developer and web designer, am also in pursuit of the Master of Divinity degree at [Southeastern Baptist Theological Seminary][sebts] in Wake Forest, North Carolina.[^nc]

 I am a Colorado native, and the mountains make my soul sing.[^sing] I had the pleasure of earning a bachelor's degree in physics from the University of